zumbov2/deeplr/README.md

 This R package is an interface to the [DeepL API](https://www.deepl.com/docs-api).
 A [developer account](https://www.deepl.com/pro#developer) is required to use the service.
 There are currently **two different** subscriptions plans.
 The [DeepL API Free](https://www.deepl.com/pro#developer) is free of charge and allows a maximum of 500,000 characters/month to be translated.
 For the [DeepL API Pro](https://www.deepl.com/pro#developer) you pay a monthly fee and usage-dependent costs.

 ## Installation
+For regularly updated version (latest: 2.0.0), install from GitHub:
 ```r
 install.packages("devtools")
 devtools::install_github("zumbov2/deeplr")
 ```

 # Functions
-The package provides separate functions for both subscriptions plans.
+The package provides functions for both subscriptions plans.
 Functions that call the free API end with a `2`.

 ## Helpers
 ### `available_languages`/`available_languages2`